 This element of the service provides support to NABIS centrally as well as police forces and law enforcement agencies involved in tackling the criminal use of firearms.
-Knowledge and Communications also helps to with legislative development and provides stakeholders and partners with a coherent and consistent approach to tackling gun crime through access to professional practical development and media support.
+Operational Support also helps to with legislative development and provides stakeholders and partners with a coherent and consistent approach to tackling gun crime through access to professional practical development and media support.

 How do forces and law enforcement agencies send ballistic items to NABIS?